 Natural Pigments manufactures stack process lead white and will soon manufacture Krems lead white.
 These lead white pigments have a much more extensive range of particle sizes and shapes than lead white pigments made according to modern processes.

 Lead white can form soaps in drying vegetable oils, such as linseed oil, especially when free fatty acids are present in the paint vehicle and the dried paint film.
 This causes a certain amount of dissolution of pigment particles since the particles interact with fatty acids to form soaps (in a process known as saponification).
 This is the primary, although not the sole, cause of the increasing transparency of lead white paint films.
 Usually, the paint film achieves equilibrium, and the pigment does not entirely dissolve into soaps unless the equilibrium is disturbed during its life through other chemical and mechanical changes.

-This means small particles may or may not dissolve completely, depending on the amount of free fatty acids present in the paint.
+This means small particles may or may not dissolve completely, depending on the amount of free fatty acids in the paint.

 For more information on how Natural Pigments makes stack process flake white, how it was made throughout history, and how it differs from modern lead white, please read Stack Process White Lead: Historical Method of Manufacture.
-Another article, Variations of Stack Flake White, examines the properties of larger particle size stack process flake white have in oil paint.
+Another article, Variations of Stack Flake White, examines the properties of larger particle size stack process flake white in oil paint.

-Confused about the difference between flake white and Cremnitz white?
+Are you confused about the difference between flake white and Cremnitz white?
 The article Flake White and Cremnitz White explains the origins of these names and resolves the confusion.

-For a complete description of white pigments used in artists’ paints, please read the article titled White Pigments.
+For a complete description of white pigments used in artists’ paints, please read the article White Pigments.